kossiitkgp/OnThisDay/README.md

+# Mnemosyne: The Goddess Of Memory
+Spread nostalgia since... no one knows!

-# OnThisDay
+## OnThisDay

-The application goes through all the messages sent previously in the organisation on the same day and revives the message with the highest number of reactions, and sends it to the channel in which the application is installed.
+The application goes through all the messages sent previously in the organisation on the same day (in the last 6 years or last 6 months) and revives the message with the highest number of reactions, and sends it to the 'random' channel.

+## Using The App
+The client is currently under development and hence using it is a little difficult on workspaces where the creator is not a member.
+The client will soon be available on the slack web store.

+## Permission required
+The following slack API scopes are used by _Mnemosyne_:

+'''
+- channels:history
+- channels:read
+- chat:write:bot
+- search:read
+'''

+## Contributions
+Contributions to the project are welcome, and if you have any ideas or issues you face, please raise a ticket.